todototry/todototry.github.com/index.md

     $ rm -rf _posts/core-samples

-Here's a sample "posts list".
+Here's a sample "posts list" how to repost by using git.

 <ul class="posts">
   {% for post in site.posts %}